 Stop being a “yes” person, because often “no” is where the magic happens.

 Be reasonable and build credibility by saying positive and negative things about situations in the workplace.
-Unbridled positivity is nice, but not very useful when you need to improve.
+Positivity is nice, but not always useful when you need to improve.

 Look after your team.
 Defend them from attackers.
 Push back on people who try to force work onto you when it isn’t justified.
 Hold onto your ethics and uphold them wherever you can.